 28 October 2006

-Barchester Chronicles (starring Donald Pleasence, Janet Maw and Nigel Hawthorne)
+The Barchester Chronicles (Donald Pleasence, Janet Maw, Alan Rickman, Nigel Hawthorne)

-Some friends recommended this BBC drama series highly.
-I could never quite get into Anthony Trollope's writing, so was rather dubious; but our friends lent us the DVDs, so we decided to watch them over a couple of weeks.
+Some friends recommended the BBC drama series 'The Barchester Chronicles' highly.
+It was based on the Barchester novels by Anthony Trollope, but I could never quite get into his writing.
+So I was rather dubious.
+But our friends lent us the DVDs, and we decided to watch them over a couple of weeks.

 Once we had started watching, we felt that it was very well done indeed.
-The story - complex in print, easier in movie form - is of intrigue and jealousies amongst the clergyman of a fictional city, with a bit of love interest along the way.
-We did a double-take at seeing Nigel Hawthorne playing a somewhat smarmy clergyman - he is so well-known as 'Humphrey' in 'Yes, Minister' that it was hard to see him as anyone else!
+The story - complex in print, easier in movie form - is of intrigue and jealousies amongst the clergyman of a fictional city.
+And there's a bit of love interest along the way.
+We did a double-take at seeing the late Nigel Hawthorne playing a somewhat smarmy clergyman.
+He is so well-known as 'Humphrey' in 'Yes, Minister' that it was hard to see him as anyone else!

-The main character is the excellent and almost-too-good-to-be-true Mr Harding (nicely done by Donald Pleasance), but in the latter episodes we all agreed that the villainous Mr Slope rather stole the show, played brilliantly by Alan Rickman.
-Surely this could easily have been the inspiration that gave him, later on, the part of Snape in the Harry Potter movies.
+The main character is the excellent and almost-too-good-to-be-true Mr Harding (nicely done by Donald Pleasence).
+But in the latter episodes we all agreed that the villainous Mr Slope rather stole the show, played brilliantly by Alan Rickman.
+We wondered if this was the inspiration that gave him, later on, the part of Snape in the Harry Potter movies.

-Unsurprisingly, it was a little long-winded in places and rather slow-moving, but basically 'The Barchester Chronicles' was very enjoyable indeed.
+Unsurprisingly, some of the episodes were a little long-winded in places and rather slow-moving.
+But basically we thought 'The Barchester Chronicles' was very enjoyable indeed.
+Recommended if you like this kind of period drama series.

 Review copyright Sue's DVD Reviews